marshall-dom/ExploringRust/logs/fearless_concurrency.md

 almost all primitive types besides raw pointers are Send types

 ### Allowing Access from Multiple Threads with Sync
-- The *Sync* market trait indicates that it is safe for the type implementing Sync to be referenced from multiple threads
+- The *Sync* marker trait indicates that it is safe for the type implementing Sync to be referenced from multiple threads
 - **NOTE**: Just as with Send, types composed entirely of Sync types are also Sync